Rectouterine pouch

-The rectouterine pouch (recto-uterine pouch), pouch of Douglas, or rectovaginal pouch is the extension of the peritoneum between the rectum and the posterior wall of the uterus in the human female.
-Its anterior boundary is formed by the posterior fornix of the vagina.
+The rectouterine pouch (rectovaginal pouch, pouch of Douglas or cul-de-sac) is the extension of the peritoneum into the space between the posterior wall of the uterus and the rectum in the human female.

 Structure

 In women, the rectouterine pouch is the deepest point of the peritoneal cavity.
-It lies posterior to the uterus and anterior to the rectum.
-(The pouch on the other side of the uterus is the vesicouterine pouch.)
-It is near the posterior fornix of the vagina.
+It is posterior to the uterus, and anterior to the rectum.
+Its anterior boundary is formed by the posterior fornix of the vagina.
+The pouch on the other side of the uterus near to the anterior fornix is the vesicouterine pouch.

+After passing over the fundus of the uterus, the peritoneum extends inferiorly along the entire posterior aspect of the uterus, reaching the posterior vaginal wall before reflecting superior-ward onto the anterior aspect of the rectal ampulla (i.e. the inferior portion of the rectum).